jknowles/r_tutorial_ed/Tutorial1_Intro.md

 ```

+- Where are we getting the object in the second row from?

 # So what?
 - Matrices, lists, and arrays are useful for storing analyses results, generating reports, and doing analysis on many objects types
 - We'll see examples of list and array manipulation later